doitintl/doit-composer-airflow-training/src/build-airflow-pipelines-on-composer/write-the-dags/context_manager_dag.md

 {{#include ../../../code/dags/2_context_manager_dag.py}}
 ```

 So far, in the two DAGs that we wrote, the tasks run one by one.
 It is excellent but may not be the most efficient.
-What if we have a pipeline, we some tasks that can be running in parallel?
+What if we have a pipeline, and there are some tasks that can be running in parallel?